Have you ever received a friend request from a stranger and, as your finger hovered over the ignore button, wondered, “What if?”

-I knew the meme was relevant, but I had no idea how much it would resonate with the general Facebook population.
+I had no idea just how much the meme would resonate with the general Facebook population.
 Quickly, the likes and shares began to add up.
-The meme reached about 26,000 shares on the original post.
-There’s no telling how many times it was re-shared as a screenshot.
-I saw it pop up a few times on my own feed, and let me tell you, that’s a strange experience in itself.
+The meme reached about 26,000 shares on the original post, and was shared as a screenshot even more times.

-While all these like and share notifications were stacking up, something else I didn’t expect started to happen.
-I started getting friend requests — A LOT of friend requests.
-I had about 200 the first day the meme was posted, I continued to receive 100 a day for the next several days, and then dozens a day for weeks after.
+Something I didn’t expect started to happen.
+Along with all the like and share notifications, I started getting friend requests — A LOT of friend requests.
+I had about 200 friend requests the first day, and I continued to receive about 100 a day for the next several days.
+For weeks after, I would receive dozens of friend requests per day.

 At first, I started declining all the friend requests.
 I didn’t know these people!
 The irony of the situation was not lost on me.
 I had posted a meme about considering my Facebook friends “friends,” and now I was getting friended by strangers.